 Best gay friendly resort in Aruba

-So, that’s it for our run-down of the ten safest Caribbean islands for gay travellers.
-Before we move onto the islands you should avoid at all costs, here’s an extra couple of honourable mentions.
+So, that’s it for our run-down of the ten safest Caribbean islands for gay travelers.
+Before we move onto the islands you should avoid at all costs, here’s an extra couple of honorable mentions.

 Bonaire is another Dutch municipality, so its LGBTQ report card is identical to Saba having also joined the gay marriage club in 2012.
 There is not much in the way of gay goings-on in Bonaire, but there is a gay area of Sorobon Beach that is worth checking out.
 In terms of gay hotels in Bonaire, check out the Harbour Village Beach Club Hotel, which is pure luxury with fabulous service.
 The hotel also operates regular diving excursions with all the necessary equipment provided.